AndrewPMurray/GameMasterStudio/README.md

 10. Start frontend server in `react-app` directory
 	- `npm start`
 11. In your browser go to `localhost:3000`
-12. You may use the Demo user by clicking on the `Log In` button or create a new user by clicking on the `Sign Up` button.
+12. You may use the Demo user by clicking on the `Login` button or create a new user by clicking on the `Sign Up` button.
 Then you can create a new character or campaign or invite other users to a campaign.

 ## To-Do (Bonus Features)